jessedyck/restic-backup/README.md

 ### Configure environment variables locally

 #### Generate a passphrase
+Using a passphrase stored in the macOS Keychain seems like the most secure option to me.
+Be sure to store it in another secure location as well.
 ```bash
 security add-generic-password -D secret -a $USER -s restic-passphrase -w $(head -c 1024 /dev/urandom | base64)
 ```